 Asian countries that have opened their gates to the new world order found themselves prospering, in spite of adjustment issues.
 The region has recorded economic and income growth as well as improved living standards and infrastructural development.
 Asia on the whole has benefitted and has progressed to a stage that it now drives the global economy, in the face of slowing western economies.

-Due to its small size and scarcity of natural resources, Singapore has little choice but to remain open.
+Due to its small size and scarcity of natural resources, Singapore has to remain open.
 This has catapulted the city state from a small fishing isle to an international financial and trading hub.
-Its strategic location as a gateway to the east and west is reinforcing its significance as a heart of the booming Asia.
+Its strategic location as a gateway to the east and west is reinforcing its significance as a heart of Asia.

 Capital is now flooding from all over the world to the Asian markets, where the opportunities are perceived to be aplenty.
 Globalization brings capital, technology and resources to this part of the world, and along with them, the influx of human capital.